 \subsection{Background}

 The semi-direct product is a standard tool used in the construction of new Lie groups and plays an interesting role in geometric mechanics when the normal subgroup is interpreted as an advected parameter.
-A standard example is the modeling of the `heavy-top', wherein the configuration space is the left semi-direct product $\SO(3) \ltimes \mathbb{R}^3$ \cite{HoMaRa}.
+A standard example is the modeling of the `heavy-top', wherein the the axis of rotation is described by $\mathbb{R}^3$ and is advected by the action of $\SO(3)$.
+In other words, the configuration space for the heavy top can be described as the left semi-direct product $\SO(3) \ltimes \mathbb{R}^3$ \cite{HoMaRa}.
 Another standard example is the modeling of liquid crystals, in which we consider the right semi-direct product $\SDiff(M) \rtimes V$.
-In this case, $\SDiff(M)$ is the set of volume-preserving diffeomorphisms of a volume manifold $M$, and $V$ is a vector space of Lie algebra valued one-forms on $M$ upon which $\SDiff(M)$ acts by pullback \cite{Holm2002,GayBalmaz2009}.
+In this case, $\SDiff(M)$ is the set of volume-preserving diffeomorphisms of a volume manifold $M$, and $V$ is a vector space of maps from $M$ into some Lie algebra and $\SDiff(M)$ acts on $V$ by pullback \cite{Holm2002,GayBalmaz2009}.
 Of course, the tangent bundle of a Lie group, $TG$, is isomorphic to a left semi-direct product $G \ltimes \mathfrak{g}$ by left-trivializing the group structure of $TG$.
-Additionally, $TG$ is isomorphic to a right semi-direct product $G \rtimes \mathfrak{g}$ when the group structure of $TG$ is right trivialized \cite[see \S 5.3]{MTA}.
+Additionally, $TG$ is isomorphic to a right semi-direct product $G \rtimes \mathfrak{g}$ when the group structure of $TG$ is right trivialized \cite[section 5.3]{MTA}.
 Thus, we see that this method of constructing groups can be found in a number of instances.
 In this article, we introduce a new type of semi-direct product which extends the existing semi-direct product theory.